 Why did the Polish government allow Solidarity to thrive?

 Catholics - It had support of the Catholic Church.
-Though Communist countries were not supposed to be Catholic, the Poles were very religious, and even the Pope (John-Paul I) was Polish.
-He had previously written on solidarity in the document 'Solicitudo Rei Socialis'
+Though Communist countries were not supposed to be Catholic, the Poles were very religious, and even the Pope (John-Paul II) was Polish.
+He had previously written on solidarity in the document ‘On Human Work’

 Why did the Polish government clamp down on Solidarity in 1981?

-There was economic chaos in Poland, including food shortages
+There was economic disruption in Poland, including food shortages caused in part by Solidarity’s strikes

-The USSR had signalled it was ready to supply force
+The USSR had signalled it was ready to supply force; it had used the Breznev Doctrine before and was ready to send another signal to E.Europe

 What were the consequences of Solidarity?